LezaMalik/Int_2023/README.md

   		`chmod a-x <file>`  : Removes permission from all (user, group, others) to execute.

   		`chmod a+w <file>`  : Grants permission of write to all (user, group, others).

+### 50. scp *(secure copy)*

+This command is used to copy file(s) between servers in a secure way.
+The secure copy allows the secure transferring of files between the local host and the remote host or between two remote hosts.

+		`scp [option] [user_name@source_host:path/to/source/file] [user_name@target_host:target/path]`

+If you omit:

+* the user_name of the host (or target), the command defaults to the current user.
+* the path/to/source (or the target/path) from the command, the program looks for (or copies) the file locally.

+**If we want to copy a file from a local machine to a remote machine:**

+		`scp [file_name]  remoteuser@remotehost:/remote/directory`

+*file_name = The name of the file that needs to be copied.*
+*remoteuser =The username of the remote host.*
+*remotehost = The IP address or hostname of the remote host.*
+*/remote/directory = The directory where the file should be copied on the remote machine.*

+ Example:
+ 		`scp test.txt leza@10.143.90.2:/home/leza`

+**If we want to copy a file from remote machine to our local machine.**

+		`scp user@remotehost:/home/user/file_name`

+*“user” = username of remote system.*
+*“remotehost” = IP address of remote system.*
+*“/home/user/file_name” = path of file that has to be copied.*
+*“.” = this means that we are copying that file in current location in local system.*

+Following are the options available for this command:

+* -P	 port: Specifies the port to connect on the remote host.
+* -p	 Preserves modification times, access times, and modes from the original file.
+* -q	 Disables the progress meter.
+* -r	 Recursively copy entire directories.
+* -s	 Name of program to use for the encrypted connection.
+The program must understand ssh(1) options.

+### 51. ssh *(secure shell)*

+The ssh command is used to securely log into a remote machine and execute commands on that machine. ssh stands for “Secure Shell”.
+It is a protocol used to securely connect to a remote server/system. ssh is secure in the sense that it transfers the data in encrypted form between the host and the client.
+It transfers inputs from the client to the host and relays back the output. ssh runs at TCP/IP port 22.

+		`ssh user_name@host(IP/Domain_name)`

+  Following are the options which can be used with ssh:

+* -1	 Forces ssh to use protocol SSH-1 only.
+* -2	 Forces ssh to use protocol SSH-2 only.
+* -4	Allows IPv4 addresses only.
+* -6	Allows IPv6 addresses only.
+* -A	Authentication agent connection forwarding is enabled.
+* -a	Authentication agent connection forwarding is disabled.
+* -C	Compresses all data (including stdin, stdout, stderr, and data for forwarded X11 and TCP connections) for a fasterdata  transfer
+* -c	Selects the cipher specification for encrypting the session.
+Specific cipher algorithm will be selected only if both the client and the server support it.
+* -f	Requests ssh to go to background just before command execution.
+* -g	Allows remote hosts to connect to local forwarded ports.
+* -n	 Prevents reading from stdin.
+* -p	 Port to connect to on the remote host.
+* -q	Suppresses all errors and warnings
+* -V	Display the version number.
+* -v	 Verbose mode.
+* -X	Enables X11 forwarding (GUI Forwarding).